Women, Wine, and What Nobody is Talking About

 If you’re thinking about taking a break from drinking, or reevaluating your relationship with it, I’ll give you this piece of advice: rather than looking at it as deprivation, or focusing on what you’re missing out on, (which we all know never works), try to focus on the positives and how much you’ll gain.
 I now associate alcohol with all the crappy ways it makes me feel.
 And I associate not drinking with feeling more fabulous than I ever have in my life.
 That simple mindset shift works wonders.

 The reason I’m sharing all of this is because I think — actually, I know — so many women are feeling the same way about their relationship with wine and just not talking about it.
 Alcohol is glorified in our culture.
 It’s sexy to go out and have fancy cocktails.
 It’s chic to come home and pour yourself a glass of champagne.
-But when that glass of champagne or those fancy cocktails take you to a place you don’t feel so sexy or chic about, it’s hard to take a good hard look at what’s going on and explore it.
+But when that glass of champagne or those fancy cocktails take you to a place you don’t feel so sexy or chic about, it’s time to take a good hard look at what’s going on and explore it.

 I hope that if you’ve questioned your relationship with wine, this post will help you feel less alone.
 I hope that if you’ve needed a little courage to look in the mirror and face some big stuff, you’ve found it.
 And I hope that if you needed a reason to make your health and well-being a priority, this will be it.

-PS — Read the follow-up post here.
+PPS — Read the follow-up post here.
 Me Wine.
 An Update: 5 Months Later